Lickability/swift-best-practices/ViewStore.md

 # Things left to organize / cover
 * not every view has a view store.
 When to use one?
 * Link (bi-directionally) to the ViewStore package readme.
 And possibly the example project.
-* Update View Store main description in all other locations.
 * Update sample project in view store package to be the LWL project.
     * Fix links to the example LWL project here to reflect the new, more publich location